jesuscuevas/csus_website/_posts/2021-02-05-homework-streaming-large-text-file.md

 ## Assignment

+Turn in two files:

-Turn in your answers to the following questions in a neatly organized report.
+- A PDF or HTML document containing your answers to the following questions in a neatly organized report.
+- A file with extension `.sh.txt` showing all the code necessary to reproduce your work.

 ## Questions

 ### 1 - subset

+_5 pts_

 Download a small subset of the data (100 rows is plenty) to your personal computer, and examine it using any software you like.